What are the health benefits of camel milk, can you buy it from Asda and does it help children with autism?

 Camel’s milk is slightly saltier than normal cow milk.

-According to the Camelicious website, it’s also much healthier, with it being around 50 percent lower in fat than cow’s milk and “rich in vitamin C”.
+According to the Camelicious website, it’s also much healthier, with it being around 50 percent lower in fat than cow’s milk and “rich in natural vitamin C”.

 Kim Kardashian tried camel milk while in the Middle East, and claimed that she liked it.

-Camel milk is the new big trend – but it’s been a staple in North Africa for years Why do people say camel milk is good for children with autism?
+Camel milk is the new big trend – but it’s been a dietary staple in North Africa for years Why do people say camel milk is good for children with autism?

 There is no scientific evidence to prove that camel milk helps autistic children or lessens their symptoms.